Non-Discrimination and Anti-Harassment in the School District

 The Broadalbin-Perth Central School District will designate one or more individuals to serve as Civil Rights Compliance Officer.
 The Civil Rights Compliance Officer will be responsible for coordinating the District’s efforts to comply with and carry out its responsibilities regarding non-discrimination and anti-harassment, including investigations of complaints alleging discrimination, harassment, or the failure of the District to comply with its obligations under relevant non-discrimination and anti-harassment laws and regulations (e.g., the Americans with Disabilities Act, Title IX of the Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973).

-TELEPHONE: (518) 954-2500
+Telephone: (518) 954-2500

-Section 4: Investigation of Complaints and Grievances
+Investigation of Complaints and Grievances

 It is essential that any individual who is aware of a possible occurrence of discrimination or harassment immediately report such occurrence.
 All reports will be directed or forwarded to the District’s designated Civil Rights Compliance Officer(s).
-Such complaints are recommended to be in writing, although verbal complaints of discrimination or harassment will also be promptly investigated in accordance with applicable law and District policy and procedure.
-In the event the Civil Rights Compliance Officer is the alleged offender, the report will be directed to another Civil Rights Compliance Officer, if the District has designated another individual to serve in such a capacity, or to the Superintendent, or, if the Superintendent is the alleged offender, to the President of the Board of Education.
+These complaints are recommended to be in writing, although verbal complaints of discrimination or harassment will also be promptly investigated in accordance with applicable law and District policy and procedure.
+In the event the Civil Rights Compliance Officer is the alleged offender, the report will be directed to another Civil Rights Compliance Officer, if the District has designated another individual to serve in that capacity, or to the Superintendent, or, if the Superintendent is the alleged offender, to the President of the Board of Education.

 To the extent possible, all complaints will be treated as confidential.
 Disclosure may, however, be necessary to complete a thorough investigation of the charges and/or notify law enforcement officials.

 If an investigation reveals that discrimination or harassment has occurred, the Broadalbin-Perth Central School District will take immediate corrective action as warranted.
-Such action will be taken in accordance with applicable laws and regulations, as well as any and all relevant codes of conduct, District policies and administrative regulations, collective bargaining agreements, and/or third-party contracts.
+Such action will be taken in accordance with applicable laws and regulations, as well as any and all relevant Codes of Conduct, District policies and administrative regulations, collective bargaining agreements, and/or third-party contracts.

-Section 5: Knowingly Makes False Accusations
+Knowingly Makes False Accusations

 Any employee or student who knowingly makes false accusations against another individual as to allegations of discrimination or harassment will face appropriate disciplinary action.

-Section 6: Prohibition of Retaliatory Behavior
+Prohibition of Retaliatory Behavior

 Where appropriate, follow-up inquiries will be made to ensure that discrimination and/or harassment has not resumed and that those involved in the investigation have not suffered retaliation.